BenderRobotics/brest/README.md

 If you are on windows machine, you can install a [MinGW](http://www.mingw.org/).
 In the MinGW installer choose `mingw32-base-bin` and
 `msys-base-bin` packages, then click on *Installation* and *Apply changes*.
 Don't forget to add the **make** binary to the system `PATH`.
 Default install location should be `C:\MinGW\msys\1.0\bin\`.

+## Branching strategy
+Beacause Brest is a relatively small project, it uses a very basic branching strategy.
+All feature branches keep their history and merge into the 'devel' branch the regular way.
+If there has been a commit in the 'devel' branch while the feature branch was under development, the procedure is to merge 'devel' into the feature branch to update changes and when the feature branch development is over, it can be merged with 'devel'

+## Versioning strategy
+Release versioning:
+    0.0.X
+Post release versioning:
+    0.0.X.postN     - Nth fix of 0.0.X
+Development release versioning:
+    0.0.Y.devABCD+N - Y = X+1, ABCD = redmine ticket #, Nth fix